Allspice

 Cade

 Cade has a unique aroma in that it is an oily, leathery, black smoke odor.
-It is most known to be helpful for skin irritations, especially dandruff, bad skin, and greasy hair, and is commonly used in hair and scalp formulations.
+It is most known to be helpful for skin irritations, especially dandruff, bad skin, or greasy hair and is commonly used in hair and scalp formulations.
 It is also used in soaps for eczema and itchy skin as well as ointments and salves for a variety of skin problems such as psoriasis.

 Cajeput